Amarpsp10/AMusic/README.md

 # AMusic
 An offline music player
-it works only in API level 29 or higher it shows music files form external sotrage in listview, and basic functionallity of a music player..
+it works only in API level 29 or higher it shows music files form external sotrage in listview, and have basic functionallity of a music player..
 <div>
 <img src="images/splashss.jpg.jpeg" width="330px"/>